conda/constructor/docs/source/howto.md

 - `initialize_conda`: the classic initialization logic.
 On by default.
 - `add_condabin_to_path`: the new, lightweight PATH-only logic.
 Off by default.

-We do NOT recommend enabling both, so pick one!
+We do NOT recommend enabling both!
 The default value for each option is controlled by `initialize_by_default` and `add_condabin_to_path_default`, respectively.

 :::{note}
 The `--condabin` initialization won't be sufficient to run `conda activate`, and `conda` will error out saying you need to fully initialize your installation.
-This might get fixed in the future, but for now you can rely on an experimental plugin to use a different activation strategy that doesn't require shell modifications: [`conda-spawn`](https://github.com/conda-incubator/conda-spawn).
-Add it to your `specs` definition and will be available in your installations as `conda spawn`.
+This might get fixed in the future, but for now, you can rely on an experimental plugin to use a different activation strategy that doesn't require shell modifications: [`conda-spawn`](https://github.com/conda-incubator/conda-spawn).
+Add it to your `specs` definition and it will be available in your installations as `conda spawn`.
 :::